Odusseus/Rules/README.md

 # Rules

-Basis for a portable Rule engine, see unitests.
+Basis for a portable Rules engine, see unitests.

-Exemple
+Exemples

 1)
 (R1 && R2) => R3